LC-Linkous/nanoVNA_python/README.md

     * `cal reset` - reset calibration data.
 Do this BEFORE calibrating
     * `cal on` - start measuring with calibration, apply it to device
     * `cal off` - stop measuring with calibration being applied to device
     * `cal in` - this is in the documentation, but has no button on the NanoVNA-F V2.
-Might be a later feature. #TODO
+Might be a later feature.

 ### **capture**